 How To Fill Out A Financial Affidavit for Child Support

 The Financial Affidavit is a very important document.
 It will be used regardless of whether you proceed with a separation agreement, mediation agreement, or through the court system.
-It is a statement of your financial expenses on the date of separation and your current financial expenses and sets it out on a monthly basis.
-Often, it is a long-form, and it varies from jurisdiction to jurisdiction.
-This information can be used to help you fill out any financial form, but it specifically reflects the Harris County, Texas Financial Affidavit.
-Regardless of the form you use, it is important that you take the time to fill it out as accurately as possible.
+It is a statement of your financial expenses on the date of separation and your current financial expenses, and it is set out every month.
+It is often long-form, and it varies from jurisdiction to jurisdiction.
+This information can help you fill out any financial form, but it specifically reflects the Harris County, Texas Financial Affidavit.
+Regardless of your form, you must take the time to fill it out as accurately as possible.

 How To Get Started